billbuchanan/csn09112/week06_public_key/labs/README.md

 Part 1 Demo: [here](http://youtu.be/HbVenKMGRmE)

 We will use OpenSSL for a few tutorial examples.
 If you want to find out more about the program, discover [here](https://asecuritysite.com/openssl/).
+You can either create a Ubuntu or Windows 2019 server in the AWS Lab environment and install OpenSSL into it, or use the Kali instance on vSoC2.

 ## 1	Diffie-Hellman